A Fool's Paradise

 I've always had a fairly good idea of what I wanted for the cover art for AFP: a fantasy landscape, with the obligatory tiny figure in the foreground, gazing across the stormy sea towards some idealized paradise.
 But the state of my art is sadly not much better than this concept sketch:

 When I managed to improve the sound quality the way I did, I decided that the album not only deserved a proper release, but also some serious cover art by a real artist—absolutely no AI involved whatsoever!
 My first port of call was DeviantArt.
-I did a general search of the entire site for "fantasy landscape" and scrolled for ages, popping up Chrome tabs for the ones that really stood out.
+I did a general search of the entire site for "fantasy landscape" and scrolled for ages, popping up Chrome tabs to zoom in on the artwork whose thumbnails really stood out for some reason or the other.

 It soon turned out that four out of the six paintings I liked were by the same guy: Mr. Michal Kváč from Brno, Czechia.
 I reached out to Michal, and after a few days of back and forth, this is how his artwork turned out, after I defaced it with my name and the album title: